 Threats to Daintree Lowland Rainforest

 The Daintree Rainforest is the heart and soul of Australia’s Wet Tropics.
-However the World Heritage Area does not extend to all of the Daintree with much of the coastal lowland tropical rainforest from the Daintree River to Cape Tribulation remaining unprotected.
+However, the World Heritage Area does not extend to all of the Daintree with much of the coastal lowland tropical rainforest from the Daintree River to Cape Tribulation remaining unprotected.

 When you give generously, you become part of a committed team of individuals who collectively are helping to preserve some of the most biodiverse habitats and the species that live within them on this planet.
-Become a Rainforest Guardian today!
+Become a Rainforest Rescuer today!